prookyon/MonoObsLog2/README.md

 ## Misc
 - **UI Framework**: Qt6
 - **Database**: SQLite3
 - **Coding**: Some of the code is written by using AI coding agents.
 I don't blindly trust what they spit out, but there certainly can be some weird choices in architecture and code logic.
 It's a hobby project, so I appreciate the time it saves me.
-No, I'm not a professional C++ developer so don't run this program on a space station life support system controller 🙂
+No, I'm not a professional C++ developer so don't run this program on mission-critical systems 🙂